Watertown YMCA community center project costs go up to $27.5 million

 The infrastructure improvements on the building’s exterior will cost $1.96 million.

-She and Mr. Zembiec will attend Monday’s night City Council work session to talk about the cost increases, although the Y will not be requesting the full $1.96 million from the city.
+Ms. Young and Mr. Zembiec will attend Monday night’s City Council work session to talk about the cost increases, although the YMCA will not be requesting the full $1.96 million from the city.

 “We’re asking for some help,” Ms. Young said.
 “The IDA is asking for some help.”

-Costs actually escalated to $31 million but the Y found ways to get the project down to the $27.5 million without impacting programs, Ms. Young said.
+Costs actually escalated to $31 million but the YMCA found ways to get the project down to the $27.5 million without impacting programs, Ms. Young said.

 In 2020, the YMCA was awarded a $9.1 million grant from the U.S. Department of Defense through the Defense Community Infrastructure Pilot Program.
-New York Air Brake also contributed $250,000 towards the project.
+New York Air Brake also contributed $250,000 to the project.

 The environmental cleanup of PCBs, or polychlorinated biphenyls, began in August to remove the material from the building’s tiles on top of its cement floor.